nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Adding a NUS module

-Add a NUS module that you want to complete during SEP into your *Selected Module List*.
+Adds a NUS module that you want to complete during SEP into your *Selected Module List*.

 #### Format: `add /mod <MODULE_INDEX>` `add /mod <MODULE_CODE>`